nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

      🚨 Premature use of auto layout can lead to headaches
      <ul>
       <li>In early design stages, when designs are still diverging and the UI is volatile, it's better ignore auto layout and focus on getting the design right</li>
-      <li>Loosley following a grid system or guides at this stage can help keep things consistent without requiring too much rework of auto layout settings when things inevitably change </li>
+      <li>Loosely following a grid system or guides at this stage can help keep things consistent without requiring too much rework of auto layout settings when things inevitably change </li>
       <li>As designs mature and solidify, consider adding auto layout to overall page structure as part of your design workflow </ul>
      </ul>
     </p>